brendanconnolly/BlogPosts/CodeCooties-CSharp.md

 The purpose here isn't really to teach you to code.
 The goal is instead to get you more comfortable with what you are seeing on the screen so you can feel a little more at ease when you pair / chat with a developer, even if just at a common vocabulary level.

-Lets walk through a C# file that has a sample integration test to get a feel for some key concepts.
 Before we dive into the test file just a couple notes:

 C# *case sensitive*, so in theory the code below would cause an error.
 ``` cs